spotify/flo/doc/chain.md

 When `task<z>` is evaluated, `f1` is called with `a` from the input task as soon as it has finished evaluating.
-This will produce a `value<z>` which contains the value returned by `f1`, or any exception thrown along the dependecy tree.
+This will produce a `value<z>` which contains the value returned by `f1`, or any exception thrown along the dependency tree.

 If instead `builder1.in(task<b>)` is called, a `builder2` is returned, which chains onto the evaluation box from the first builder.